-Ever since Michigan prisoners finally figured out that Truth-In-Sentencing (TIS) was not so truthful and, in reality, meant those sentenced for crimes committed after December 15, 1998 would serve their entire minimum before becoming eligible for a shot at parole, rumors have circulated among them that a new “good time” law was going to be passed by the state legislatures.
+Ever since Michigan prisoners finally figured out that Truth-In-Sentencing (TIS) was not so truthful and, in reality, was enacted as “disciplinary time” which meant those sentenced for crimes committed after December 15, 1998 would serve their entire minimum before becoming eligible for a shot at parole, rumors have circulated among them that a new “good time” law was going to be passed by the state legislatures.
 It never happened.
 The good time bill passing is a myth.
 Get over it!

 Both good time bills currently pending in the Michigan legislature – HB 5666 and SB 1143, in the House and Senate, respectively – went straight to committee and still sit there.
-Both would, if passed, restore good time credits to most prisoners by repealing and rewriting previous law regarding good time credits, disciplinary credits, Proposal B, and TIS, or as written, “disciplinary time”.
+Both would, if passed, restore good time credits to most prisoners by repealing and rewriting previous law regarding good time credits, Proposal B, disciplinary credits, and “disciplinary time” (“TIS”).
 Both, on the surface, seem to be good bills.
-However, both bite off way more than they can chew and, unfortunately, require a three-fourths majority vote in the House and Senate to pass.
+However, both bite off way more than they can chew and, as written, require a three-fourths majority vote in the House and Senate to pass.
 Something virtually impossible to achieve given the legislature’s current membership.
 One can only wonder why state legislators even bothered to introduce these dead-on-arrival-because-of-Proposal-B bills.
 A good subject, in and of itself, for a writer with a far greater research capability than this one.

-If Michigan state legislatures really want to pass a bill that effectively reduces the current population inside jam-packed state prisons, they should introduce a bill, or bills, that simply repeals TIS, or disciplinary time, as enacted back in 1998.
+If Michigan state legislatures really want to pass a bill that effectively reduces the current population inside jam-packed state prisons (“TIS”), they should introduce a bill, or bills, that simply repeals disciplinary time, as enacted back in 1998.
 See 1998 MI PA 316, eff.
 Dec.
 15, 1998.
 This could be done with a simple majority vote in the House and Senate, and would allow all Michigan prisoners, not subject to enhanced, flat-time sentences, to earn five (5) days disciplinary credits per month, along with the possibility of earning two (2) special disciplinary credits per month.
-Moreover, language could be included to allow prisoners, whose crimes are not listed as Proposal B crimes, to accrue good time credits as well.
+Moreover, prisoners whose crimes are not listed as Proposal B crimes would be able to accrue good time credits as well.
 All of which would go a long way in reducing Michigan’s exorbitantly expensive, overcrowded, execrable, and inhumane prison system.

 Rand W. Gould C-187131 23 May 2019